Philosophy and objectives

 The Pre-Clinical phase comprises three courses:

-Courses are held in Bristol, on a Monday in the late afternoon or evening.
 These courses are also open to those who do not wish to apply to the Psychoanalytic Clinical Training.
 Further details can be found under Pre-Clinical Courses.

 Please note that you must be in therapy for at least 18 months before starting the Psychoanalytic Clinical Training.
 Therefore, you are likely to want to start your therapy whilst undertaking the Pre-Clinical Courses.
 Therapy must be with an SIP Approved Training Therapist.